Photo by Jens Lelie on Unsplash

 If you use an agreement and there was no consideration (no money changing hands) then the agreement may not be enforceable.

-So given that there can be some enforceability concerns with the agreement.
-What's safer?
+So, given that there can be some enforceability concerns with an agreement, what's safer?

 The safer option